-In the cases expressly determined in the legislation governing LBBW as well as in its statutes, the Annual General Meeting in particular makes decisions on the remuneration of Supervisory Board members as well as the compensation of advisory board members for expenses.
+In the cases expressly determined in the legislation governing LBBW as well as in its statutes, the Annual General Meeting in particular makes decisions on the remuneration of Supervisory Board members as well as the compensation of Advisory Board members for expenses.
 The owners are also represented on the Supervisory Board according to their shares of ownership in LBBW.
 This ensures that the owners are involved in structuring the remuneration systems and that they receive information on the remuneration of employees every year.

-Employees represented by the staff council.
+Employees represented by the Staff Council.

-The staff council is also involved in shaping the remuneration systems within the scope of the participation rights of the staff representation law of the state of Baden-Württemberg (Landespersonalvertretungsgesetz Baden-Württemberg (LPVG Ba-Wü)).
+The Staff Council is also involved in shaping the remuneration systems within the scope of the participation rights of the Staff Representation Act of the state of Baden-Württemberg (Landespersonalvertretungsgesetz Baden-Württemberg (LPVG Ba-Wü)).